galbrame/roboberryPi/README.md

 but I made certain adaptations along the way, such as compiling the multiple movement control scripts into just two scripts that accept arguments.

 A note about pulse width modulation (PWM): this is a technique to control a component's power supply by averaging the value of the input voltage through a series of ON-OFF pulses.
 The average voltage is proportional to the width of the pulses, as seen below.
-Basically, the wider the pulses, the more power supplied to the motor, the faster it spins.
+Basically, the wider the pulses, the more power supplied to the component.
+This is how roboberry's speed is controlled, but could also be used to control the amount of light emitted from the onboard LED.

 ![pwm examples](assets/images/pwm.png)

 (Image from [Last Minute Engineers](https://lastminuteengineers.com/l293d-dc-motor-arduino-tutorial/))

-## Video Presentation

-Check out my video presentation on [YouTube](https://www.youtube.com/watch?v=ZsqYy6DDKjc).

 ## Components